Silicification steps in chert deduced

 formation as described in (10) repeated itself at a slower pace.
 The

-rising colloid level stopped the growth of the white lining and
+rising level stopped the growth of the whitish lining and

 hypha coatings as soon as it reached them.

-(14) The colloid level rose so slowly this time that there was
+(14) The level of settled suspension rose so slowly this time that

 more time available for the growth of coatings